tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 Take two: Dynamic programming
 -----------------------------

 Try as I might, I wasn't able to find another byte to optimize away.
+And not all bytes are equal; if possible, I wanted to stay compatible with CHIPOS's subroutines and calling sequences (CHIPOS provides several of its subroutines for use by DREAM programs and games).
 There probably is one somewhere, but I can't find it.
 If you do, please leave a comment, because the above code is much cleaner and elegant than the monstrosity I'm about to unveil.

 I noticed that many of the CHIP-8 instructions here map cleanly to a single MC6800 instruction each.
 However, some need an operand (VY before, VX in my revised routine), so that's two bytes, and some don't need an operand.
 Hardcoded jump tables can get pretty big, since each case needs a return.
 I tried to make a jump table, but that approach was much larger than the 1025 byte switch/case above.
 (It was 1040 bytes when I abandoned it.)